jwaldner/go_movies_backend/documentation/postgress.md

 CREATE USER joe WITH PASSWORD '';

 GRANT ALL PRIVILEGES ON DATABASE "go_movies" to joe;
+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO someuser;

-psql -d go_movies -f go_movies.sql
+psql -d go_movies -f go_movies.sql;